Water allocation plans

 - The community is again part of the decision making regarding the draft WAP.

 - Based on the decisions made about the draft WAP, a final WAP is developed that is submitted to the Minister for Environment and Water for consideration.

 - The adopted WAP is reviewed within 10 years to ensure it is still meeting the needs of the environment and the community.

 3. Implementation of a WAP: water allocation through licences and permits

-Once the WAP is adopted by the Minister for Sustainability, Environment and Conservation it is implemented.
+Once the WAP is adopted by the Minister for Environment and Water it is implemented.
 Based on the rules set out in the WAP, water is allocated to existing and new users.
 Water users apply for a licence, which sets out their allocation and the conditions under which they can take and use water.

 Applying for a permit or licence

 Find out about licences and permits for WAPs in the Northern and Yorke region.